Canadian figure skaters Marjorie Lajoie, Zachary Lagha claim ice dance silver at Cup of China | TSN

 The duo set a season-best total of 188.74, behind Sara Conti and Niccolo Macii of Italy (211.05) and Minerva Fabienne Hase and Nikita Volodin of Germany (209.36).

+Reigning men's national champion Wesley Chiu, of Vancouver, withdrew due to injury.

-The Grand Prix Final is set for Dec.
+The Grand Prix is the top series in figure skating, consisting of six events and a final.
+The Cup of China was the sixth stop on the circuit and the Grand Prix Final is set for Dec.
 5-8 in Grenoble, France.

 This report by The Canadian Press was first published Nov.
 23, 2024.